codemagic-ci-cd/codemagic-docs/content/knowledge-base/gradle-plugin-errors.md

         //other repos
     }
 ```
+- Disable or delete cache.
 - Run your build pipeline to see if everything works still.
   - If your build is successful, you’re done.
   - If your build fails, you’ll need to troubleshoot which dependencies still require JCenter.
   The errors in the failed build step will point out the dependecies requiring JCenter.
-Also, disable or delete cache.

   #### Important resources to look at:
   - https://blog.gradle.org/plugins-jcenter